 If you have an older child – no worries!
-When you purchase Preparing Your Heart for Christmas you also get Christmas Around The World Unit Study for grades 4 & up.
+Christmas Around The World Unit Study is great for grades 4 & up.
 Even young children will enjoy the interesting stories of cultures and traditions from around the world!

 These pilgrim crafts are perfect for doing a unit study on Pilgrims and learning about their lives and how they dressed.

 Styrofoam Cup Pilgrim Hat Craft -Styrofoam cups are inexpensive and easy to use, they also make cute hats.

 Paper Pilgrim Craft – This craft is perfect for preschoolers and use a simple printable template.

 Popsicle Stick Pilgrim Craft – Make a cute pilgrim hat with popsicle sticks.
 You can use markers or paint it is very customizable.